debbykam/debbykam/README.md

 ### Hi there 👋

-My name is Debby Kaminer, I am a Data Analyst/BI developer 📊💭
+My name is Debby Kaminer, I am a BI Developer 📊💭

 - 🔎 I’m currently searching for a job oportunity
 - 🌱 I'm imporving my skills from day to day.